elastic/apm-agent-nodejs/README.md

 Callback:

-Will be called when the deployment have been tracked.
+Will be called when the release has been tracked.
 Note that the callback will not be called upon errors.
 Listen instead for the `error` events.